Scottish Canadians: Notable Scottish-Canadians

-In the 20th century, perhaps the most well-known Canadian politician, particularly revered in Britain for his contribution to the allied cause in World War II, was William Lyon Mackenzie King (1874–1950), who was very proud of his Scots background.
-King was three time Prime Minister of Canada, doing much to help preserve the unity of the French and English populations in his vast country.
+In the early 20th century, William Lyon Mackenzie King (1874–1950) was a leading Canadian politician very proud of his Scots background.
+King was three time Prime Minister of Canada, doing much to help preserve the unity of the French and English populations in his vast country, and particularly revered in Britain for his contribution to the allied cause in World War II.
 The first full-time Minister of Labour, King was the leader of the Liberal Party for over 30 years.
-His last term as Prime Minister was from 1935 to 1948.
+His last term as prime minister was from 1935 to 1948.

+Tommy Douglas, CCF Member of Parliament (1935-44), CCF Premier of Saskatchewan (1944-1961), federal NDP leader (1961-68), and NDP Member of Parliament (1962-1979) was born in Scotland.
+Best remembered as the father of Canadian medicare, he was voted the Greatest Canadian in a 2004 TV poll.

 Established as one of the major ethnic components of the Canadian population during the period 1815–1870, Scots dominated in many areas other than education and politics.
 Economic affairs also took their interest, and they largely controlled the trade in furs, timber, banking and railroad management.
 Almost one-quarter of Canada's industrial leaders in the 1920s had been born in Scotland, and another quarter had Scottish-born fathers.

-It is important to remember that the Scots had a long tradition of struggle to maintain a separate identity in the face of a simultaneous pressure to integrate into a foreign society.
+The Scots had a long tradition of struggle to maintain a separate identity in the face of a simultaneous pressure to integrate into a foreign society.
 Thus over the years, they had gained considerable experience in the ambivalence of being both accommodating and distinctive.
 Substantial numbers of Scots continued to immigrate to Canada after 1870.
 The early 20th century saw a great boom in the numbers leaving Scotland for Canada.
 As one of many ethnic groups in Canada, the Scots have managed to retain their separate identity, as well as adopting other religious practices such as deism.